oasis-open/mqtt-sn-sample-resources/README.md

 ## Feedback

 Questions or comments about this TC Open Repository's activities should be composed as GitHub issues or comments.
 If use of an issue/comment is not possible or appropriate, questions may be directed by email to the Maintainer(s) listed above.
 Please send general questions about TC Open Repository participation to OASIS Staff at repository-admin@oasis-open.org.

+## Contents

+- ibm-mqtts-reference-1.2: the IBM "reference" implementation created when the first specification was written